AzlanCoding/iframe-browser-pwa/README.md

 2. Back and forward buttons
 3. Tab strib(removed the windows overlay function) (Enable via chrome://flags/#enable-desktop-pwas-tab-strip)
 4. No longer need to key in `"https://"` in the front of url
+5. Added reload button! (yes finally!)
+# Recently fixed
-5. Fixed bug in which blank url input returns blank iframe (now returns 404)
+1. Fixed bug in which blank url input returns blank iframe (now returns 404)
-6. Added reload button! (yes finally)
+2. Disabled spellcheck in url bar
 # Upcoming features
 1. A sidebar that shows:
   a.
 History